 Chief Officer Cargo, Qatar Airways

-A renowned figure with significant experience in the air cargo industry, Guillaume Halleux is Chief Officer Cargo at Qatar Airways Cargo.
-Born in France, Guillaume started his career with Air France in 1997, holding various positions in the Logistics and Business Development department.
-He later joined SkyTeam Cargo USJV (a joint venture between Air France Cargo, Delta Cargo and Korean Air Cargo) in 2006 as Sales Director for the North-Eastern United States, before being promoted to Regional Director for Hong Kong and South China at Air France KLM.
+Reputed personality with significant experience in the air cargo industry, Mr. Guillaume Halleux is the Chief Officer Cargo of Qatar Airways Cargo.
+Born in France, Mr. Halleux started his career with Air France in 1997, holding various positions in the Logistics and Business Development department.
+He later joined SkyTeam Cargo USJV (a joint venture between Air France Cargo, Delta Cargo and Korean Air Cargo) in 2006 as Sales Director for North-eastern United States, before being promoted to Regional Director for Hong Kong and South China at Air France KLM.

-In 2012, Guillaume began working with Bolloré Logistics as General Manager, Sales and Business Development for Vietnam, and later for Singapore.
-His tenure with Bolloré Logistics has given him in-depth knowledge of the freight-forwarding industry and made him an expert in both commercial and operational aspects of international air freight business.
+In 2012, Mr. Halleux worked with Bolloré Logistics as General Manager, Sales and Business Development for Vietnam, and later for Singapore.
+His tenure with Bolloré Logistics has made him thoroughly conversant with the freight-forwarding industry and adept in both commercial and operational know-how appertaining to international air freight business.

-Guillaume studied economics in France and holds a Master’s degree in Business Administration from ICN Business School in Nancy, France.
+Mr. Guillaume Halleux studied Economics in France and holds a Master in Business Administration from ICN Business School in Nancy, France.

 From 1998 he was based in Madrid as VP Europe.
 Based in Mexico City from 2000, he was promoted to VP Sales, Mexico and Central America.
-In 2002, Sebastiaan joined Cargolux Airlines in Sao Paulo as Regional Manager, Latin America.
-After successfully restructuring the department, he became Cargolux’s Regional Business Development Manager, Spain and Portugal in 2004.
+In 2002 Sebastiaan joined Cargolux Airlines in Sao Paulo as Regional Manager, Latin America.
+After successfully restructuring the department, he became Cargolux’ Regional Business Development Manager, Spain and Portugal in 2004.

-He initiated Cargolux’s Portugal operations, while at the same time completing a Global Executive MBA at the IESE Business School in Barcelona, Spain.
+He initiated Cargolux’ Portugal operations, while at the same time completing a Global Executive MBA at the IESE Business School in Barcelona, Spain.

-Between 2006 and 2010 Sebastiaan was Head of Marketing & Special Projects, based at Cargolux’s headquarters in Luxembourg.
+Between 2006 and 2010 Sebastiaan was Head of Marketing & Special Projects, based at Cargolux’ headquarters in Luxembourg.

-In April 2010 he was appointed CEO of Jan de Rijk Logistics, based in Roosendaal in the Netherlands, and in May 2012 was appointed Chairman of the Cool Chain Association.
+In April 2010 he was appointed CEO of Jan de Rijk Logistics, based in Roosendaal the Netherlands and in May 2012 was appointed Chairman of the Cool Chain Association.
 In 2013 he also joined the board of TIACA, where he was elected Chairman in 2017.

 Head of Cargo and Logistics – Brussels Airport Company

-Steven Polmans has spent most of his career in the world of aviation and has held management positions, both operational and commercial, in the handling industry.
-On October 1, 2010, he joined Brussels Airport as Cargo Marketing Manager and on February 1, 2012, Steven was appointed Head of Cargo and Logistics.
-In this position, he is responsible for developing and implementing the airport’s overall cargo strategy.
+Steven Polmans spent most of his career in the world of aviation and held management positions, both operational and commercial, in the handling industry.
+On October 1, 2010, he joined Brussels Airport as Cargo Marketing Manager and on February 1st, 2012, Steven was appointed Head of Cargo and Logistics.
+In this position, he is responsible for developing and implementing the overall cargo strategy of the airport.

-Since 2016, Steven has also helped to found Air Cargo Belgium, becoming the first chairman of this newly established air cargo organization at BRU cargo, which groups together all involved stakeholders.
+Since 2016, Steven was also one of the founding fathers of Air Cargo Belgium and the first chairman of this newly established air cargo organization at BRU cargo, grouping all stakeholders involved.
 In August of the same year, Steven also joined the board of TIACA, The International Air Cargo Association, of which he became Vice Chairman in October 2017.